dxc-technology/DXC-Industrialized-AI-Starter/PyPi-docs/docs/index.md

 # DXC Industrialized AI Starter

-DXC Indusrialized AI Starter makes it easy for you to deploy your AI algorithms (Industrialize).
+DXC Industrialized AI Starter makes it easy for you to deploy your AI algorithms (Industrialize).
 If you are a data scientist, working on an algorithm that you would like to deploy across the enterprise, DXC's Industrialized AI starter makes it easier for you to:

 - Access, clean, and explore raw data
 - Build data pipelines
 - Run AI experiments
 - Publish microservices

-Here is short visual representation about DXC Indusrialized AI Starter.
+Here is a short visual representation of the DXC Industrialized AI Starter.

 ![Animation](img/Industrialized_AI_Animation.gif)

 ## Installation

-In order to  install and use the DXC AI Starter library, please use the below code snippet:
+To install and use the DXC AI Starter library, please use the below code snippet:
 ```python
 1. pip install DXC-Industrialized-AI-Starter
 2. from dxc import ai